 Introduction

-This document summarizes the collaboration of Group 2 for the Big Data specialization exam of the 4th Semester.
-The group consists of 2 members of 2 different nationalities.
-Despite the major differences in our opinions, we agreed on certain rules and guidelines to follow, thoroughly elaborated in the accompanying document called group contract; we managed to harness the benefits of diverse ideas and identify multiple possible approaches to certain problems, be it project or working regulations.
+This document summarizes the collaboration of Group number 2, for the Big Data specialization exam of the 4th Semester.
+The group consists of two members of two different nationalities.
+Because of the relatively small size of the group and because of the professional history of the group members, working together; the need of a working contract has significantly decreased and we managed to harness the benefits of diverse ideas and identify multiple possible approaches to certain problems, be it project or working regulations related.

 Problem Statement